![]() |

 Press the OK button.

-to the worksheet having numbers and formula.
+*Return to the worksheet having numbers and formula.

-the cursor in the A3 cell.
+*Place the cursor in the A3 cell.

 Although the value is the same, there is no more formula.
 The administrator of scenarios replaced the formula by the value of moment.
 So, to avoid this situation, never select a cell containing a formula in the list of the variable cells.
-Excel warns even to you before making the conversion.
+Excel warns you before making the conversion.

 Fusion of scenarios

-you want to copy scenarios of a document Excel to another, it's necessary
+*If you want to copy scenarios from one Excel document to another, it's necessary first to open both documents.

-from a document to another, use the Window command follow-up of
+*To pass from a document to another, use the Window command follow-up of the name of the document.

-the Tools menu, select the Scenarios option.
+*From the Tools menu, select the Scenarios option.

 For this exercise, there are already the Optimistic and pessimistic scenarios.
 We will suppose that there is another scenario in another document of Excel.